Tanner–Hiller Airport

-Tanner–Hiller Airport, in Barre, Massachusetts, was a public airport formerly owned by the G&C Group of Acton, MA, who purchased the field from the Leonard A. Tanner Estate in May 2017.
-It had one runway, averaged 30 flights per week, and had approximately 25 aircraft and hang gliders based on the field.
-During the summer months the airport was home to hang gliding operations and extensive ultralight activity.
-The airport sat adjacent to the Ware River and near to the town of New Braintree.
+Tanner–Hiller Airport, in Barre, Massachusetts, was a single runway public airport last operated by the G&C Group of Acton, MA.
 The airport closed on September 18, 2024.
-The property has begun a process of being converted into Menameset Habitat, a wildlife management area, and a 2 mile section of the Mass Central Rail Trail.
+In its later years, the airport averaged 30 flights per week, and had approximately 25 aircraft and hang gliders based on the field.
+During the summer months the airport was home to hang gliding operations and ultralight activity.
+The airport sat adjacent to the Ware River in the town of New Braintree.
+The property now includes a 1.9 mile section of the Mass Central Rail Trail, and has begun a process of being converted into Menameset Habitat, a wildlife management area.